xmos/lib_display_controller/lib_display_controller/doc/rst/display_controller.rst

 Hardware characteristics
 ------------------------

-The display controller requires use of an SDRAM and and LCD.
+The display controller requires use of an SDRAM and an LCD.
 The respective hardware requirements of these are covered in:

   - :ref:`SDRAM library <programming_guide>`,
   - :ref:`LCD library <programming_guide>`.